CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

 In conclusion, you've gained an in-depth understanding of how to effectively manage Microsoft Copilot licenses through the **Microsoft 365 Admin Center**.

 You've learned how to assign and remove licenses for specific users, an essential function for managing access to **Microsoft Copilot**.
 You've also gained a strong understanding of how to manage Microsoft Copilot services and configure public web content access, key skills for optimizing the usage of this AI tool in your organization.

+## Summary

+You've learned how to manage Microsoft 365 Copilot licenses, including how to view, assign, and remove licenses.
+This knowledge is crucial for ensuring the effective use of Copilot and managing user access in your organization.
+Even with read-only access, understanding these processes will help you support effective license management and tool utilization.